-Student Council
+Student Government

-Ms. Thornberry, ext.
-532116, Mr. Reinhardt, ext.
+Mr. Reinhardt, ext.
 532138

 Student Council, a prominent student government organization, gives students a voice in determining school activities and environment.
 It helps promote activities for the entire student body at Norton High School and fosters a positive climate throughout the school.
 To be eligible, a student must file a petition for nomination with the sponsor.
 Elections for freshmen are held in January; elections for sophomores, juniors, and seniors take place in the spring: April or May.
 Interested students may run for class offices or executive board positions.